-The Fralin Undergraduate Research Fellowship program is a brand new, competitive award program that is open to all Virginia Tech undergraduates with a goal of increasing diversity in research.
+The Fralin Undergraduate Research Fellowship program is a competitive award program that is open to all Virginia Tech undergraduates with a goal of increasing diversity in research.
 It is supported by the Office of Undergraduate Research and the Fralin Life Science Institute.
 Fifteen (15) fellowships of $1,000 will be awarded annually to individual students demonstrating academic capability and a strong interest in undergraduate research, to enable them to conduct research with a Virginia Tech faculty mentor over the course of one academic year.
-Students will apply to the program during late spring and summer, to begin their research projects the following fall.
+Applications are accepted April through August (specific dates vary by year).
+Those funded will begin their research projects the following fall.
 The first round of 2018-2019 academic year awards will be announced August 15, 2018.
 Fellows will be notified via email.
 See below for program expectations, eligibility requirements, and application questions.

 · Students from any academic discipline are eligible for this award.